olivettiscuoladigitale/osd-template-node-api/README.md

 - clone repo
 - npm install (only on first start)
 - npm run dev
+- call the server on port 3000 => http:localhost:3000

 ## Commands
-`npm run dev` run as development with reloading
-`npm start` run ./build code (production mode)
+`npm run dev` run as development with reloading on port 3000 `npm start` run ./build code (production mode)
 `npm run build` create build files in ./build
 `npm run build:release` lint, create build and docs for release, use this command before release